bibanon/android-development-codex/Devices/Other-Devices/HTC-HD2/HTC-HD2.md

 Follow these steps from start to finish to start your journey into the magic of the HD2.

-* [[HD2 SIM Unlock]] - (optional) Before modding your HD2, note that only WM6 can reliably unlock your phone's radio to work on all GSM networks.
+* [[HD2 SIM Unlock]] - (optional) Before modding your HD2, note that only Windows Mobile 6 can remove the carrier lock on your phone.
 Here are methods of getting unlock codes.
 * [[HD2 Tools]] - Set up your computer to work with the HD2.
 * [[HD2 Radio and HSPL]] - Installing a Hard SPL is the Windows Mobile equivalent of rooting; making it safe and easy to flash the NAND

+### HD2 Operating Systems

+Descriptions of the history, the functions, and the workings of the various operating systems on the HD2.

+* [[Android|HD2 Android]] - Google's famous open-source mobile platform that took the world by storm and putt Apple on the defensive.
+Large selection of apps, huge freedom in customization.
+* [[Windows Phone 7|HD2 WP7]] - You may not expect great things from Microsoft, but Windows Phone 7 can truly be said to be the ideal mobile platform.
+Sadly, it only has a small, albeit beautiful library of apps.
+* [[Linux|HD2 Linux]] - *(in development)* Full blown GNU/Linux on the HD2.
+Still needs some work, but the allure of the desktop on a smartphone lives on.
+* [[Firefox OS|HD2 Firefox OS]] - *(research stages)* Some XDA frontiersmen are looking into the experimental Firefox OS for the HD2.
+* [[Windows Mobile 6|HD2 WM6]] - *(defunct)* This is the original operating system on the HD2.
+It's best days were behind it by the time it was on the HD2.
+Still, the HD2 played an important part as both XDA's last Windows Mobile phone and first serious Android smartphone.

-### Using the HD2
+### HD2 Bootloaders

+> Note: Installing a bootloader removes Windows Mobile 6.
+Not that it will be missed.

 The HD2's unique bootloaders are the secret to the HD2's abilities.
 Choose the one you prefer.

-* [[HD2 MAGLDR]] - If you want Windows Phone 7, Android, or even both, use this bootloader.
+* [[MAGLDR|HD2 MAGLDR]] - If you want Windows Phone 7, Android, or even both, use this bootloader.
-* [[HD2 cLK]] - If you want your HD2 to work just like an Android phone from the inside out (ADB, fastboot, HBOOT), get this bootloader.
+* [[cLK|HD2 cLK]] - If you want your HD2 to work just like an Android phone from the inside out (ADB, fastboot, HBOOT), get this bootloader.
+* [[Restore Windows Mobile 6|HD2 Restore WM6]] - Need to go back to stock for some reason?
+Here's the guide for you.

+### Using the HD2

+Other guides for the HD2.

 * [[HD2 Specific Mods]] - A few helpful mods that patch over some issues and make the HD2 a more complete product.

-### Miscellaneous

-Other good reads for the HD2.

-* [[HD2 Restore WM6]] - Need to go back to stock for some reason?
-Here's the guide for you.
 * [[HD2 Accessories]] - What is a smartphone without overpriced accessories?
 Some of them are quite useful though, so take a look.
 * [[HD2 Troubleshooting]] - Got issues with your HD2?
 Take a gander at this guide.
 * [[HD2 Credits and Sources]] - All the authors, the guides, the programs referenced in the creation of this guide.